unin-interagency-bc/crypto-price-tracker/README.md

 # crypto-price-tracker

-Simple app to collect cryptocurrency prices from Bitstamp and store them in a database
+Simple command-line app to pull ticker prices from Bistamp and store in a postgres database.